Cost of Planting a Tree

 After you have planted your new tree, make sure to water it regularly, especially during the first year while it establishes its root system.
 You could also add some mulch around the base, which can help to retain moisture and prevent weeds.

-You should also check stakes and ties regularly to ensure they remain stable.
+You should also check stakes and ties regularly to ensure they remain stable, and keep an eye out for pests and diseases while the tree is still young.
 Pruning may also be needed as the tree grows.
 Proper maintenance helps reduce the risk of needing to replace or fix any problems later on.

 The size of the tree that you should choose for your garden will depend on how much space you have available outside of your property, as well as the purpose of the tree.
 Smaller trees are perfect for more compact gardens, and they are also easier to plant.